keflavich/blog/content/Integrals.rst

 .. math:: \int_{-\infty}^\infty\rho P_V(\ln \rho) d \ln \rho \equiv \rho_0 = 1

-:math:`\rho_0=1` is the definition used by `Hopkins 2013`_.
+The :math:`=1` is the definition used by `Hopkins 2013`_.
 Part of the goal of this document is to generalize to :math:`\rho_0 <> 1`

 The most important thing to do is determine the values of the moments of the distribution, including the integral corrections for the Dirac Delta function component of the PDF.

 The PDF
 -------